 Later an actual museum building was added then, with the arrival of a splendid 15 inch gauge Britannia locomotive, the museum building was altered to accommodate the incoming track and a display site and several new showcases and layouts were also added at this time.

 Access to the museum can be obtained through the model shop.
-There is also a model scenic railway in the musem which can be operated for just 50p.
+There are 5 model railways in the museum which are operated by push buttons.
 Further photos and information can be found at Britannia or The Museum

 Museum and Train Ticket Prices

 Child and OAP: £1.00

 Group rates for parties of 10 or more – please contact us for details